 Director of Pre-College Programs

-2021 will mark Becki's 21st summer in youth programming, and 11th summer with our programs.
-Becki holds degrees in History and Political Science from University of Missouri-Columbia, Art History from University of Missouri-St. Louis and a certificate in Marketing from WashU.
-Becki spent ten summers working for Camp Highlander in Mills River, North Carolina, five of which were as program director for summer programs and year-round educational programming before joining WashU in 2010.
-Becki is a member of the Association for Pre-College Program Directors serving on the Advisory Board.
-She is the chair of the WashU Youth Protection Oversight Committee and is an active member in the American Camp Association and Higher Education Protection Network.
+Becki has been working in youth programming for over 20 years.
+Becki holds degrees in History and Political Science from University of Missouri-Columbia and Art History from University of Missouri-St. Louis as well as a certificate in Marketing from WashU.
+Becki spent ten summers working for Camp Highlander in Mills River, North Carolina, five of which were as program director for summer and year-round educational programming before joining WashU in 2010.
+Becki serves on the Advisory Board for the Association for Pre-College Program Directors.
+She is the chair of the WashU Youth Protection Oversight Committee, and is an active member in the American Camp Association and Higher Education Protection Network.

 We hire current WashU undergraduate and graduate students to work as program assistants providing academic and community support, planning enrichment activities and ensuring the rules and regulations of our programs are followed.
 Our program assistants participate in training programs designed for working with youth.
 All staff have passed federal background checks and for in-person programs are CPR/First Aid certified.
 In addition to our program assistants, we hire supervisors to oversee program logistics, act as an emergency resource for parents and students, and supervise program assistants.